NVIDIA's full GPU range compared: A100 vs. L40S vs. H100 vs. H200 vs. B200 vs. B300 vs. Vera Rubin

 NVIDIA is one of the leading manufacturers of GPUs, and they have been constantly innovating and improving their products to meet the growing demands of the AI and ML community.

-Throughout this blog, we will compare four of their most advanced and high-performance GPUs: the A100, the L40s, and the H100.
-We will look at each GPU's key specifications, features, and performance, see how they stack up against each other on various benchmarks and metrics, and provide some recommendations on the best GPU for machine learning, which one to choose, depending on your needs.
+Throughout this blog, we will compare seven of NVIDIA's most advanced and high-performance GPUs available on Civo: the A100, L40S, H100, H200, B200, B300, and Vera Rubin.
+We will look at each GPU's key specifications, features, and performance, see how they stack up against each other on various benchmarks and metrics, and provide some recommendations on which to choose depending on your needs.

 An overview of the NVIDIA GPU range

-• NVIDIA L40S GPU: The L40s, part of the Ada Lovelace architecture, offers groundbreaking features and performance capabilities and is designed to take AI and ML to the next level.
+- NVIDIA L40S GPU: The L40S, part of the Ada Lovelace architecture, offers strong graphics and AI performance and is designed for workloads that combine rendering, media, and inference.

-• NVIDIA H100 Tensor Core GPU: With the Hopper architecture, the H100 pushes the boundaries of GPU performance, targeting the most demanding AI and ML applications.
+- NVIDIA H100 Tensor Core GPU: With the Hopper architecture, the H100 pushes the boundaries of GPU performance, targeting the most demanding AI and ML training applications.

 Here is a summary table of the main characteristics of each GPU: